Science, Technology, Engineering and Mathematics (STEM)

 These awards acknowledge our collaborative approach to science, technology, engineering and mathematics education programs and how they are integrated and supported throughout learning areas across the college.

 “A STEM education is critical to being employable and a part of the digital age.
 An exemplary STEM education has innovation, creative and critical thinking at its core.
 Students from John Curtin develop their STEM skills in collaboration with their arts program so they are on the cutting edge of arts innovation.
 These students will be the future leaders in ‘the ideas boom’.

 Creative and innovative thinking, intellectual curiosity and academic rigour underpin our mathematics teaching and learning strategies.
 Our students are encouraged to engage in analytical, investigative and problem solving strategies.

 Students participate in competitions and enrichment tasks and are consistently awarded prizes in recognition of outstanding results in, for example, the Have Sum Fun Mathematics Competition, Australian Informatics Competition and Australian Mathematics Challenge Competitions.

-In Year 7 and 8 all students follow a general program for the whole year (those selected for AEP follow a different stream).
-Students are encouraged to perform well throughout the year as they will be placed into specialised pathways in Year 9.
-These pathways are designed to prepare students for upper school courses.
-This diagram shows the mathematics courses and pathways operating across the years of lower secondary schooling leading to particular combinations of upper school subjects.
+In Year 7 and 8 all students follow a general program for the whole year (those selected for the Academic Excellence Program (AEP) follow a different stream) and in Year 9 students are placed into specialised pathways to prepare them for upper school courses.
+See how the pathways operate with this diagram.
+To find out more about the programs click here.

 Our science teachers believe it is vital that all students receive grounding in current scientific processes, knowledge, values and skills for them to function in our complex, changing society.
 Science at the college also provides students with the opportunity to gain a level of understanding sufficient to pursue tertiary studies in any major scientific discipline.